-It is recommended that City Council approve a budget of \$47,874 for the Teen Center Maintenance program.
+On June 16, 2020, City Council approved a budget of \$47,874 for the Teen Center Maintenance program.
 This represents a decrease of \$7,571 (-13.7%) from the FY 2019-20 Adopted Budget.

 This decrease is primarily due to a one-time special project in last year's budget for upgrades to the teen center facility.
 Revenues from charges for services are decreasing due to a change in methodology for allocating facilities charges to other Departments.